QMSS-G5063-2025/Group_J_HealthCodeViolations/README.md

 📈 Socioeconomic factors: How do health code violations correlate with socioeconomic factors, like income, of different regional areas?

 ## Technology & Methods
-We visualize our project using Shiny which you can access here:
+We visualize our project using Shiny which you can access here: https://katherinelin.shinyapps.io/NYC-Health-Code-Violations/ (Currently under 🏗️construction🏗️ due to memory availability issues...)

 Within this website you will find a series of static and interactive graphs and maps that help try to tackle some of our motivating questions above.
 ### Notes